How Much Does Foundation Repair Cost? (2023)

 Extent of Damage

 Once you’ve repaired your foundation, you may also need to address the damage within your home itself.
-You may need to realign window and door frames, fix water damage, and repair framing or drywall if the foundation problems were severe.
+For example, you may need to realign window and door frames, fix water damage, and repair framing or drywall if the foundation problems are severe.
+Delaying repair for foundation issues can lead to much higher costs and significant problems for your home.

 Foundation Type